bnabriss/jquery-form-validation/README.md

 });
 ```

-#### add feedback message
+#### Add feedback message
-update your html to add element with selector `.form-control-feedback` belongs to the parent `.form-group` , you also should set the input label to bind it to the error message by adding the attribute `data-validator-label`.
+Update your HTML to add element with selector `.form-control-feedback`, this element should belong to the parent `.form-group` (or your parent selector), you should also set the input label, this label will be visble in the error message, by adding the attribute `data-validator-label` to input itself.
 ```html
 <form>
     <div class="form-group">